kmshraj/protractorIE/README.md

-# ADCON 4 - Automation Repository
+# IE protractor - Automation Repository
 Welcome to the Adcon 4 automation repo using Typescript & Protractor.

 <!-- TOC -->